hanszhang717/hancezhang-blog/content/en/posts/compute-leverage.md

 The debate isn't about *whether* AI improves productivity; it's about recognizing that the *shape* of productivity is changing.
 It's becoming less about the number of engineers and more about the thickness of the compute layer supporting each one.

 This leads to a new kind of organization: a **thin core** with **thick compute**.
 The core team is small, focused on strategy and defining clear objectives.
-The execution is handled by a vast periphery of AI agents and automated workflows.
+Execution is offloaded to a vast periphery of AI agents and automated workflows.
 A company like Midjourney is a perfect example.
 Its core team is tiny, focused on research, product vision, and model tuning.
 Its "workforce" is an infinitely scalable layer of compute that serves millions of users.
 They don't hire hundreds of artists; they orchestrate GPUs.
 This is the "thin core, thick compute" model in action.
 In this model, the rewards for being "contrarian and right" are more direct.
 You don't need to convince a committee.
 You just need to convince the market, and the market rewards results, not alignment.

 ### **Will Compute Become the New Means of Production?**